Expression functions

 ${{ hash_files('Dockerfile', 'requiremtnts/*.txt', 'modules/**/*.py') }}

-Fetch info about a job in live mode.
-The suffix argument should be used with multi jobs.
-The returned object is a JobDescription.
+Fetch info about a [job](https://docs.apolo.us/index/apolo-flow-reference/workflow-syntax/live-workflow-syntax#jobs-job-id-env) in live mode.
+The `suffix` argument should be used with [multi jobs](https://docs.apolo.us/index/apolo-flow-reference/workflow-syntax/live-workflow-syntax#jobs-less-than-job-id-greater-than-multi).
+The returned object is a [JobDescription](https://apolo-sdk.readthedocs.io/en/latest/jobs_reference.html#jobdescription).

 **Example:**